w-e-w/sd-webui-hires-fix-tweaks/README.md

 3. Hires prompt mode
    1. `Default`: Webui default behavior:<br>if blank same as first pass else use hires prompt
-      - if the Hires prompt box is not blank, it will be used as the hires prompt
    2. `Append`: Append hires prompt after first pass prompt
    3. `Prepend`: Prepend hires prompt before first pass prompt
    4. `Prompt S/R`: Prompt Search and Replace:<br>replace or insert first pass prompt with hires prompt
    <br><br>
    - `Remove First Pass Extra Networks`: When check will remove extra networks from first pass prompt before creating hires prompt
 4. Hires output directory
    - Specify a different output directory for hires pass
    - `Settings > Paths for saving > Output directory for hires. fix images`

 ## Remove First Pass Extra Networks
-When `Remove First Pass Extra Networks` is checked, all extra networks in prompt (every thin matching `<xxxx:extra-network-name:weight>`) will be removed from prompt before processing hires prompt
+- `Remove First Pass Extra Networks` operates by removing all extra networks in prompt (every thin matching `<xxxx:extra-network-name:weight>`) in the first pass prompt, this means it only works with `LoRA` and `Hypernetworks` and dose not work with `Textual Inversion Embeddings` or if the extra networks are added by later by other means such as `Setting` or `Styles`.
+- As it only touches the first pass prompt it will not have an affect if `Hires prompt mode` is `Default` and the hires prompt is not blank, as the user input hires prompt will take precedence.
+- - The default behavior of the webui is If `hires prompt is not specfied (when blank)` then `use the same first pass prompt for hires pass` else `use the user input hires prompt`

 Usage case example:
 1. You wish the hires prompt to be the same as the first pass prompt but without the extra networks